Effects of radiative losses on the relativistic jets of high-mass microquasars: Instability growth phase

 \section{Instability growth phase}

-Figs. \ref{fig:CygX1_instgr_p} and \ref{fig:CygX3_instgr_p} show pressure slices of runs CygX1 and CygX3 runs respectively, highlighting the internal structure of the beam with alternating over- and under-pressured regions compared to the fluid in the surrounding cocoon.
+Figures \ref{fig:CygX1_instgr_p} and \ref{fig:CygX3_instgr_p} show pressure slices of the runs CygX1 and CygX3 runs, respectively.
+They highlight the internal structure of the beam with alternating over- and under-pressured regions compared to the fluid in the surrounding cocoon.

 \end{appendix}